fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 ## Responsibilities
 * Create and own our growth strategy / goals and work across our team to execute.
 * Be the brain on growth and help us to make the most of our biggest campaign moments.
-* Develop, conceptualize, write, and compose images, headlines, emails, actions, and any other related materials.
+* Develop, conceptualize, write, and compose images, headlines, emails, actions, and any other related materials for rapid response campaigns.
 * Devise our best email strategy and become the deliverability expert; grow our social media followings and engagement.
 * Identify and analyze key metrics to evaluate success.
 * A/B test our way to excellence.